 The author's main question is whether having to disclose preliminary ratings affects the CRAs' reputation and how their incentives might change in response to this different environment.
 In order to understand the theoretical consequences of policy proposals, the author develops a game theoretic model of the interaction between the issuers of financial products and the credit rating agency.
 The latter wants to create and maintain a reputation for accurate ratings.
 Two different regimes are considered; one characterised by no disclosure of the contact between the players while the other features compulsory contact disclosure.

-A recent amendment to the European Regulation on credit rating agencies (CRA) requires CRAs to disclose any issuers' request of initial reviews (ie preliminary ratings).
-This paper constructs a model of preliminary ratings and uses it to investigate the effect of contact disclosure.
-A CRA issues a preliminary rating.
-After receiving this confidential rating, the entrepreneur has the opportunity either to purchase an official rating at a cost or to remain unrated.
-I identify a trade-off between the fee and the CRA's reputation.
-When the project is likely to be good, the CRA issues a good preliminary rating because the risk of losing reputation is extremely low whereas when the project is likely to be bad the CRA prefers to issue a bad preliminary rating avoiding to risk reputation.
-I show that when there is disclosure of the contact between the CRA and the entrepreneur, the CRA issues more good preliminary ratings than when there is no evidence of preliminary contact.
+The author finds that the CRA benefits from the opaqueness of the market and identifies a trade-off between the fee and the CRA's reputation.
+This trade-off is such that when the project out for evaluation is likely to be good, the CRA issues a good preliminary rating because the risk of losing reputation is extremely low whereas when the project is likely to be bad the CRA prefers to issue a bad preliminary rating avoiding to risk reputation.
+When there is disclosure of the contact between the CRA and the entrepreneur, the CRA issues more good preliminary ratings then when there is no evidence of preliminary contact.
 Disclosure results in a lower probability of stopping high quality projects but also in a higher probability of financing low quality ones.
-Download the PDF of this paper

 View all CFCM discussion papers | View all School of Economics featured discussion papers